abdxdev/abdxdev/README.md

 <div align="center">

-I’m starting to think my *"Planning to watch"* list and my *"Issues"* tab are the same thing. 😐
+I'm starting to think my *"Planning to watch"* list and my *"Issues"* tab are the same thing. 😐

 </div>